How to Promote Your Blog with 8 Working Methods

 - Pitch the articles if it provides a 100% novelty and is in the expert’s field of interest.

-In both cases, we recommend you to stick to one rule.
+In both cases, we recommend you sticking to one rule.
 Don’t push too hard and ask to promote/share your article in the first place.

 Start from what value your article gives.
 Share what insights it has and what research you’ve made.
 So, your primary aim is to make the expert read your article.
 And then if he/she likes it, you’ll get a share.